tunapanda/wp-h5p-xapi/readme.txt

 1. Download and extract the plugin,
 2. Put the extracted folder in your `/wp-content/plugins/` directory,
 3. Navigate to your wordpress instance,
-4. Login and active the plugin,
+4. Login and active the plugin.

 After installation you will find a settings page called H5P xAPI in the admin panel.
 You need to enter the credentials for the connection to the LRS there, please see screenshots and